Actions

 But Izuku walked a little taller now, Feo Ul glowing faintly beside him.

 The next two years unfolded with a rhythm that felt strangely peaceful to Feo Ul, even within this aether-poor world.
 Izuku grew, little by little, into a boy who still startled easily but learned how to stand up straight after each stumble.
-She didn’t push him — she simply hovered beside him, steady and constant, offering sharp words when necessary and quiet warmth when nothing else would do.
+They didn’t push him — they simply hovered beside him, steady and constant, offering sharp words when necessary and quiet warmth when nothing else would do.

 Katsuki Bakugo — Katsuki, whose fierce grin had once been something Izuku chased after — drifted, slowly at first and then with an uncomfortable lurch, from friend to tormentor.
 It started with small things: eye rolls, scoffs, little shoves meant to test boundaries.
 His Quirk, a growing crackle of sparks in his palms, made him reckless and proud, and Izuku’s new “fairy quirk” had given Katsuki something he didn’t know how to process.